 You can apply for permission to the Upper Tribunal or High Court, as appropriate, for permission to apply for Judicial Review (JR) against the Home Office UKVI after the Home Office UKVI has either failed to respond to the Pre Action Protocol (PAP) letter within 14 days or they have maintained the decision to refuse the UK visa or immigration application in their response to the Pre Action Protocol (PAP) letter.
-An application for permission to apply for Judicial Review (JR) against the Home Office UKVI must be filed in the court within 3 months of the date of immigration decision being challenged by way of Judicial Review (JR).
+An application for permission to apply for Judicial Review (JR) against the Home Office UKVI must be filed in the court within 3 months of the date of the immigration decision being challenged by way of Judicial Review (JR).

-Premium Solicitors are specialist UK immigration solicitors and the high quality of UK visa and immigration legal services provided by our best team of fully qualified and experienced immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+Premium Solicitors, open 7 days a week and 365 days a year, are specialist UK immigration solicitors.
+The high quality of UK visa and immigration services provided by our best team of fully qualified and experienced SRA-regulated immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.

-No Win No Fee For Judicial Review (JR) Against The Home Office UKVI
+No Win, No Fee for Judicial Review (JR) Against The Home Office UKVI

 Our specialist team of immigration solicitors can act for your Judicial Review (JR) against the Home Office UKVI on no win no fee basis which means you will not have to pay our legal costs if you do not succeed in your Judicial Review and if we do succeed in the Judicial Review (JR) we will recover our legal costs from the Home Office UKVI.